Worship

 Ushers and Greeters

-On Sunday, ushers greet people as they enter church, direct visitors and distribute the weekly worship programs.
+On Sundays, ushers greet people as they enter church, direct visitors and distribute the weekly worship programs.
 They assist with the Offertory and present the bread and wine to be blessed.
-During the Sacrament, they assist communicants with special needs.
+During the Sacrament, they direct the congregants to the altar for Communion and assist communicants with special needs.